cockroachdb/cockroach-cloud-sdk-go/docs/CockroachCloudApi.md

 > Cluster DeleteCluster(ctx, clusterId).Execute()

-Delete a cluster and all of its data.
+Delete a cluster and all of its data

 ### Example